TechieTeee/FML_with_FEVM_Workshop/README.md

  ```
 export PRIVATE_KEY='abcdef'
 ```

+You can also do this manually by creating a .env file, and then adding the info.
+Please don't forget to add .env to git ignore to protect your private key.

 If you use a .env file, don't commit and push any changes to .env files that may contain sensitive information, such as a private key!
 If this information reaches a public GitHub repository, someone can use it to check if you have any Mainnet funds in that wallet address, and steal them!